In his astute post “‘Native experience’ vs styling select boxes”, Bruce Lawson correctly identified a common tension in the web world:

 select element alternative, but who also made it the focus of a case study (image) in AdvancED DOM Scripting, I am fully aware of the desire to have it both ways.
 I have not often seen the desire for both in a single individual, but it does happen in one particular instance occasionally.

-Based on my own experience, I see the following arguments in favor of changing the display of a native control quite often:
+Based on my own experience, I see the following arguments in favor of changing the display of a browser-delivered UI control quite often:

 - It doesn’t look good to me.

 - It is not “on brand”.

 - It clashes with our brand’s color scheme.